Wild & Rise · Canadian Kindergarten

 Going deeper?

-✦ Rise Together connection: Write someone else's name beautifully and leave it somewhere they'll find it.
+✦ Rise Together connection: Write someone else's name beautifully and leave it somewhere they will find it.
 A name is a gift.
 Give it back.

 Weave into your day